packit/packit-service/CONTRIBUTING.md

 - With these, we are making sure that tools we use run well inside [the non-standard OpenShift environment](.https://developers.redhat.com/blog/2016/10/21/understanding-openshift-security-context-constraints/)
 - [requre](https://github.com/packit/requre) and/or
-  [flexmock](https://flexmock.readthedocs.io/en/latest/) is supposed to be used to handle remote interactions and secrets so we don't touch production systems while running tests in CI
+  [flexmock](https://flexmock.readthedocs.io/en/latest/) is supposed to be used to handle remote interactions and secrets, so we don't touch production systems while running tests in CI

-4. End To End tests (so far we have none of these):
+4. End-To-End tests (so far we have none of these):

 - These tests run against a real deployment of packit-service.
 - It's expected to send real inputs inside the service and get actual results